openNDS/openNDS/docs/source/ndsctl.rst

 Using ndsctl
 ############

-A nodogsplash install includes ndsctl, a separate application which provides some control over a running nodogsplash process by communicating with it over a unix socket.
+A openNDS install includes ndsctl, a separate application which provides some control over a running openNDS process by communicating with it over a unix socket.
 Some command line options:

-* To print to stdout some information about your nodogsplash process:
+* To print to stdout some information about your openNDS process:

     ``/usr/bin/ndsctl status``